 the public will also be informed via email.

-This section provides details on what we do to keep confidential information always protected.
+This section provides details on what we do to keep confidential information continuously protected.

 All our applications and services have industry-standard encryption at rest.